The-Ofek-Foundation/blog/_posts/2015-12-10-tic-tac-toe-ai-with-depth-first-search.md

 ![dfs order diagram] **Source**: Wikipedia

 This can be used to [solve a game][solved games], to find the best possible move or simply who wins given ideal gameplay.
 This form of game AI is amongst the **easiest** to implement, since it *doesn't require the construction of a tree*.
-Since this algorithm works bottom up without rechecking any nodes, it is typially using a recursive function and a function that checks if the game is over.
+Since this algorithm works bottom up without rechecking any nodes, it is typically using a recursive function and a function that checks if the game is over.

 For the game of Tic Tac Toe, consider the following method: